LeidyGil/leidygil.github.io/SQL_English.md

 ```

 ### Having and count
-Create a query that shows the number of users and the department WHERE there are more than one employee.
+Create a query that shows the number of users and the department where there are more than one employee.
 The columns should be named user_count and department, respectively.
 ```sql
 SELECT count(name) as user_count, department FROM employees group by department